CompuTec/computec-docs/docs/wms/administrator-guide/wms-translator.md

         ![Translation file](./media/server_transl.webp)

-        (Or the same path with the Program Files folder, instead of Program Files (x86), in case of using a 64-bit version of the application)
+        (Alternatively, use the same path with the Program Files folder instead of Program Files (x86) if you're using a 64-bit version of the application.)(Or the same path with the Program Files folder, instead of Program Files (x86), in case of using a 64-bit version of the application)

     - A file with a shorter name: